alpha-dragon-org/dragon-module3-sniperAnalysis/README.md

 # Intro to Dragon Data-Modules

 Dragon is a browser extension that visualizes the power concentrations of any token on the Solana blockchain.
 The extension is separated into "data-modules" that produce different analyses on a token's holders.
+Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know when in the trenches.

-This initial release includes four data-modules, and the module of focus for this bounty is:
+The Alpha-Dragon includes four data-modules, and the module of focus for this bounty is:

 **3. Sniper Analysis**
-- The overview of all wallets that bought token supply
-  - A) within 15s of the creation of its first liquidity pool, or
-  - B) within 5s of its graduation from Pump.fun to Raydium
-- The specific data to be analyzed includes total active snipers, percentage of sniped supply still active, relative timestamp per snipe, and more.
-- The definition of a snipe will evolve from here naturally.
-If a developer wishes to alter it at this stage, we are open to the discussion.
+- This module will display an overview of all wallets that bought token supply `A) within 15s of the creation of its first liquidity pool`, OR `B) within 5s of its graduation from Pump.fun to Raydium`.
+The specific data to be retrieved includes total active snipers, % of sniped supply still active, timestamps per snipe, and more.
+The definition of a snipe will evolve naturally but if a developer wishes to discuss it at this stage, we are open to the discussion and implementation.

-Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know when in the trenches.

 ---

 ## Table of Contents